skyzyx/resume-jessika-parman/README.md

 #### Office Manager (June 2015–July 2016)

-Caught up on certified payroll and prevailing wage paperwork for 12 employees.
-Took class.
-Requires knowing detailed processes and work codes.
+* Caught up on certified payroll and _prevailing wage_ paperwork for 12 employees.
+Took courses to learn detailed processes and work codes.

-Inventory management.
-Warehouse manager was a kid.
-Logistics.
-Freight carriers.
-Long trucking logistics.
-Scheduling material drops; ensure the right material landed at the right time.
+* Responsible for inventory management, coordinating freight carriers, long-trucking logistics, scheduling material drops, and ensuring the right material landed at the right time to the right location.

-Had birds-eye view of all operations; understood all of the moving pieces; was able to step back into previous roles to fill-in when someone was out.
-Understand what information was important to whom.
+* Had a birds-eye view of all operations, including understanding all of the moving pieces.
+Was cross-trained across multiple roles to fill-in when someone was out.
+Had to understand what information was important to whom.
 Staying on top of those details was important and had direct customer impact. (utility player; played all positions)

 #### Project Manager (December 2014-June 2015)

+* Worked on multiple high-value projects.
+Met with other contractors and project managers.
+Brokered communication across diverse groups and roles.
+Learned to deliver projects on-time and on-budget.

-Taught how to read blueprints and how to project manage; budgeting and schedules adn change orders; how to handle old men who don't believe women belong on the job site.
-Focused on improving communication skills.
-First project was $5mm.
+* Learned how to read blueprints and how to project manage.
+Responsible for budgeting, schedules, and change orders.
+Focused on improving communication.
+First project was $5 million.

+* Learned how to interact successfully with older men who didn't believe that women belonged on the job site.

-Most interesting MindBody project.
-20k sq/ft. advanced project. designs in the carpet. calculated complex requirements and measurements.
+* Most interesting project was _Mindbody, Inc_.
+It was a 20,000 sq/ft project with designs in the carpet.
+Calculated complex requirements and measurements.

-Removal and installation

-Multiple high-value projects.
-Met with other contractors, PMs.
-Brokered comm across groups.

-On-time, on-budget.
+* Facilitated flooring installation and removal.

-Gave confidence to keep going in the construction trade.
+* This position gave Jessika the confidence to keep going in the construction trade.

 #### Warehouse Manager (May 2014–December 2014)

-First task was to organize 4 warehouses @ 4,000 sq/ft of flooring materials (carpet, LVT, VCT, carpet tiles, transitions, etc.).
+* First task was to organize 4 warehouses (4,000 sq/ft each) of flooring materials (carpet, LVT, VCT, carpet tiles, transitions, etc.).
 Broke down sections of the warehouse.
 Determined what materials could be sold off.

-Loaded-up and unloaded trucks using a forklift with a 12 ft carpet attachment.
-Received formal forklift training and cert (as a teacher to train).
+* Loaded and unloaded trucks using a forklift with a 12 ft carpet attachment.
+Received formal forklift training and certification — including as a teacher who could train others.

-Loaded own truck; drove to job sites with a 4-door truck with a 12-foot trailer; unloaded and staged all material.
+* Physically loaded her own truck.
+Drove to job sites using a 4-door truck with a 12-foot trailer.
+Physically unloaded and staged all materials.
 Heavy inventory management aspect.

-Moisture mitigation; drilling into concrete, set a moisture test, and read results; determine results and send to lab.
+* Learned about mitigation of moisture, drilling into concrete, setting moisture tests and reading results, and determining results and sending to the lab.

-Set the precedent for warehouse employees moving forward.
+* Set a high bar for warehouse employees moving forward.

-### (College)

-Worked service jobs while attending school and working toward a degree.

-### California Central Fire Protection — Nipomo, CA

-#### Office Assistant (August 2007–August 2009)

-Mom and Pop business.
-Worked out of their garage.

-Started learning what certified payroll was.
-Received training for core office tasks.
-Learned the basics of scheduling and inventory.
-Began learning QuickBooks.

-How to compose professional emails.

-Learned a lot about the products, and piqued an interest in the construction field.

-Negotiated a raise from 10 → 16/hr.
-Negotiated a paycheck when the company was "out of money".
-Eye-opening about the real world and taught me what I'm OK with and not when working for a company.

 ### Truncated